ThomasE77/Group-9/README.md

 Title = Dawg Barks

 Features :
-Allows registration of new profiles
+Allows registration of new profiles,
+Secure login and signout,
+Ability to compose, edit and post status on their timeline, Ability to send and accept friend requests,
+Ability to like, comment, and share the status/timeline post of friends.